The past is still alive in these 9 historic places scattered across Rome.

 Arch of Constantine

-Unlike the previous two top historical sites in Rome, the Imperial Forums or Imperial Fora include a series of squares.
+Unlike the previous two historic sites, the Imperial Forums or Imperial Fora include a series of squares.
 The construction of these public squares along with their magnificent buildings took place between 46 BC and 113 AD.
-During this time several emperors built their own forums here in order to immortalize their names and legacies.
+Several emperors built their own forums here to immortalize their names and legacies.

 The Roman Forum is much older than the Imperial Forums.
-Its history goes back to the Etruscan dynasty that ruled Rome until 509 BC and built numerous buildings and arches.
-Eventually, it became the political center of the city.
+Its history goes back to the Etruscan dynasty that ruled over Rome until 509 BC and built numerous buildings and arches.
+Eventually, the Roman Forum became the political center of the city.

-The Pantheon of Rome as we see it today is a rebuilt copy of the temple.
+The Pantheon of Rome as we see it today, however, is a rebuilt copy of the ancient temple.
 Originally, Marcus Agrippa built the structure in 25 BC and dedicated it to one of the Roman gods.
-However, a big fire burnt the temple to the ground in 80 AD.
+A terrible fire burnt the temple to the ground in 80 AD.
 About 45 years later, by decrees of Emperor Hadrian, the Pantheon came back to life.
-Today, it’s a church that opens its doors to all visitors.
+Today, it’s a church in the not particularly historic center of Rome.

 Similar to the Castel Sant’Angelo, Piazza Novano completely changed its original functions.
-Build in 86 AD, one of the most famous historical sites in Rome was know as Domitian’s Stadium.
+Build in 86 AD, one of the most famous historic sites of Rome was know as Domitian’s Stadium.
 Thanks to its large area and oval shape, it hosted festivals and sporting events.

-In the 15th century, only a small fountain found its way as an addition to the aqueduct.
-In 1732 though pope Clement XII commissioned Nicola Salvi to replace the small fountain with a bigger one.
+In the 15th century, only a small fountain was added to the aqueduct.
+In 1732, however, pope Clement XII commissioned Nicola Salvi to replace the small fountain with a bigger one.
 It took years of hard work before the new fountain was finally inaugurated in 1762.

 Half a century later, pope Julius II decided to build a completely new church on this place.
 It was a very long endeavor that took over 100 years.
 Only in 1626 pope Urban VIII reconsecrated the new church.
-And ever since, the St. Peter’s Basilica has been a center of the Christianity and one of the main historical sites in Rome and Vatican City.
+The St. Peter’s Basilica has been a center of the Christianity and one of the main historic attraction in Rome and the Vatican City ever since.